If you love animals, then a Punta Cana Monkeyland trip is a must do!! In April, we visited Punta Cana in the Dominican Republic for the first time.

 The Dominican Republic is not somewhere that was on our must see list previously.
-In fact, the Caribbean as a whole is an area I'm not overly familiar with, since we are close to a lot of other glorious islands and beach destinations, however it's a beautiful place and Punta Cana is a tropical paradise!
+In fact, the Caribbean as a whole is an area I’m not overly familiar with, since it is halfway around the world from Australia and we are close to a lot of other glorious islands and beach destinations, however it’s a beautiful place and Punta Cana is a tropical paradise, perfect for family vacations!

-If you are an animal lover and don't mind getting a little messy, a visit to Monkeyland in Punta Cana is a must!
+If you are an animal lover and don’t mind getting a little messy, a visit to Monkeyland Dominican Republic is a must!
 Located around 45 minutes from the centre of Punta Cana is Monkey Land, deep within the Dominican jungle.

-Coffee and cocoa beans as well as other natural products such as coconut products are all produced in the village also, therefore the tour gives you the opportunity to see and learn all about these as well.
+Coffee and cocoa beans as well as other natural products made from coconut are all produced in the village, therefore the monkey excursion Punta Cana tour also gives you the opportunity to see and learn all about these as well.

-The Monkeyland tour is a half day tour departing Punta Cana early in the morning, with pick up points located at most of the larger accommodation and resorts in the area.
+The Punta Cana Monkey Land tour is a half day tour departing Punta Cana early in the morning, with pick up points located at most of the larger accommodation and resorts in the area.
 Pick up is via an open safari bus which is easily identified with their bold animal print exterior.

 One of the great things was the chance to see the local area with villages, towns and natural scenery along the way too.
 It was exciting to get outside of the resort and see a bit more of Dominican life.

-When we arrived we were given the chance to use the facilities then walked up a steep set of stairs through the village and met with one of the villagers where we were given a demonstration on how coffee beans are collected, dried, ground and processed to make coffee.
-They followed this will a demonstration of cocoa beans too, which was interesting to see for us, although the kids were a little restless at times.
+When we arrived we were given the chance to use the facilities then walked up a steep set of stairs through the village, where we met with one of the villagers.
+We were given a demonstration on how coffee beans are collected, dried, ground and processed to make coffee.
+They followed this will a demonstration of cocoa beans, which was interesting to see for us, although the kids were a little restless at times.

 Then came the exciting part… off to meet the monkeys!